 Beck A. Taylor

-In his first year as Whitworth's president, Taylor led the development of Whitworth's 10-year vision and strategic plan, Whitworth 2021: Courage at the Crossroads, which details plans to continue to elevate Whitworth among the leading Christian universities in the country.
-Taylor's first six years at Whitworth have been highlighted by a renewed emphasis on community involvement; by efforts to enhance academic quality, including the creation of the College of Arts & Sciences and a new honors program, and enhanced graduate programs, including Whitworth's first professional doctoral programs; the building of new campus infrastructure to facilitate the university's academic and student life programs; by the creation of five new endowed faculty positions; by the success of Whitworth's largest-ever comprehensive fund-raising campaign; and by an emphasis on overall institutional effectiveness.
+In his first ten years as Whitworth's president, Taylor has spearheaded Whitworth's ambitious 10-year vision and strategic plan, Whitworth 2021: Courage at the Crossroads, which details plans to continue to elevate Whitworth among the leading Christian universities in the country.
+Taylor's tenure at Whitworth has been highlighted by a renewed emphasis on community involvement; efforts to enhance academic programs and quality, including the creation of the College of Arts and Sciences, School of Continuing Studies, a new honors program, and enhanced graduate programs, including Whitworth's first professional doctoral programs; the building of new campus infrastructure to facilitate the university's academic, athletic, and student life programs; the creation of newly endowed faculty positions and centers; leading Whitworth's largest-ever comprehensive fundraising campaign; and an emphasis on overall institutional effectiveness.
 At the end of the 2019-20 academic year, Taylor became Whitworth's third-longest serving president in the university's 130-year history, eclipsed only by William Robinson (1993-2010) and Frank Warren (1940-1963).

-Taylor and his wife of 23 years, Julie, have three children: Zachary (24), a Nashville-based music recording artist, Lauren (22), a recent Whitworth University graduate, and Chloe (13).
+Taylor and his wife of 28 years, Julie, have three children: Zachary (24), a Nashville-based music recording artist, Lauren (22), a recent Whitworth University graduate, and Chloe (13).